OCA/l10n-belgium/account_companyweb/README.rst

   credit limit, health barometer, financial informations such as turnover or equity capital, and more.
 * Fetch or update name, address and credit limit of your customers.
+* Follow a list of customers and automatically receive updates.
 * Generate reports about payment habits of your customers.
 * Access to detailed company information on www.companyweb.be.